sageserpent-open/kineticMerge/README.md

 The default is set to 20.

-**NOTE:**
+**TIP:**

-If `--minimum-ambiguous-match-size` is set to a low value and then results in a lot of noise, experiment using `--ambiguous-matches-threshold`, setting it to a low enough value to weed out the unwanted matches.
+If `--minimum-ambiguous-match-size` is set to a low value and then results in a lot of noise, experiment with `--ambiguous-matches-threshold`, setting it to a low enough value to weed out the unwanted matches.

 ## Simple Use Cases